aclysma/async-dispatcher/README.md

 ## Advantages:

-* **Lower latency for completion of async tasks:** Normally with shred, you might need to set up a queue and have something pull from that queue once every frame.
-Much of the time this is fine, but sometimes, especially if multiple "sync points", the frame delay this incurs is undesirable.
+* **Lower latency for completion of async tasks:** A queue is commonly used to allow pulling data from an async event into the game loop once every frame.
+Much of the time this is fine, but sometimes, especially if multiple "sync points" exist, the frame delay this incurs is undesirable.
 This approach permits writing to the resource safely with only the delay required to acquire the locks.

 * **Responsive Dispatching:** Shred sets up the order of execution at startup and does not adjust in realtime.
 If a game